Denver Broncos vs. Washington Football Team NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Denver and its opponents have scored at least 44.5 points only two times this year.
+- Denver has combined with its opponents to score more than 44.5 points just two times this season.

-- Washington's games have gone over 44.5 points in four of seven chances this season.

-- The combined points per game average of the two teams, 40.9, is 3.6 points fewer than Sunday's over/under.

 - This contest's total is 3.6 points lower than the 48.1 these two squads combine to give up per game in 2020.